China vlogger who ate great white shark under investigation

-BEIJING (AFP) - A Chinese influencer is under police investigation after a clip of her roasting and eating a great white shark went viral.
+BEIJING • A Chinese influencer is under police investigation after a clip of her roasting and eating a great white shark went viral.

-Footage of the vlogger, popularly known by her online pseudonym Tizi, showed her feasting on the predatory fish, which police in the central city of Nanchong confirmed on Sunday (July 31) to be a great white.
+Footage of the vlogger, who is popularly known by her online pseudonym Tizi, showed her feasting on the predatory fish, which police in the central city of Nanchong confirmed on Sunday to be a great white.

 "It may look vicious, but its meat is truly very tender," Tizi said while tearing off large chunks of the animal's barbecued meat, in a video posted in mid-July.